-For all its beauty, honesty and emotion, country music also has a reputation as “white people music.”
-It’s an unfortunate label that only alienates fans and keeps the genre stuck in trite stereotypes and cliches.
+For all its beauty, honesty and emotion, American country music also has a reputation as "white people music."
+It's an unfortunate label that only alienates fans and keeps the genre stuck in common stereotypes and cliches.

-In reality, country music owes its deepest roots to black musicians and artists — like the ones who taught country pioneer Jimmie Rogers everything he knows about music.
+In reality, country music owes its most profound roots to black musicians and artists -- like the ones who taught country pioneer Jimmie Rogers everything he knows about music.
 Or the ones who wrote the groundbreaking music that was made mainstream by Elvis Presley.
-It’s not just Darius Rucker, there’s a whole crop of black country artists on the rise.
+It's not just Darius Rucker; there's a whole crop of black country artists on the rise.
 With any luck country singers like Mickey Guyton, who has been the favorite of both fans and critics since she stepped on the scene, will be recognized for their talent before their skin color.

-A rare appearance in 1974 launched the Opry’s “Old Timers’ Show,” and Bailey received one of country music’s greatest honors when he was inducted into the Country Music Hall of Fame in 2005 — 23 years after he passed away.
+A rare appearance in 1974 launched the Opry's "Old Timers' Show," and Bailey received one of country music's highest honors when he was inducted into the Country Music Hall of Fame in 2005 -- 23 years after he passed away.

 But it's not just about sales, Grammy Awards, Entertainer of the Year awards or "first black country singer" moments, though Pride certainly has his share of those.
 What makes Pride such a huge influence on country music is the way he changed perceptions of what it meant to be "country."